Information for prospective students

 - There is also a first year option in the Natural Sciences Tripos that allows transfer into Computer Science at the end of the first year.
 Students can also apply to transfer from other courses at the end of their first or second year.

 - The one-year MPhil in Advanced Computer Science is a general Masters degree, preparing students for PhD study in Computer Science.
-This course took its first students in October 2009.

 - The PhD is the primary research degree that can be taken in the Computer Laboratory.
 The Cambridge PhD is a three-year programme of individual research on a topic agreed by the student and the Laboratory, under the guidance of a staff member as the student's supervisor.
 There is no compulsory course work, and students are expected to complete the substance of their research by the end of their third year, submitting their thesis then or within a few months.